Raging27/Raging27/README.md

 ---

-I'm deeply passionate about building scalable web applications and enriching user experiences.
-Currently, I'm delving into the Rails ecosystem, crafting beautiful and functional web applications.

 - 🔭 **What I'm working on:** I’m knee-deep in a few Rails projects, pushing boundaries and implementing robust features.

 - 🌱 **I’m currently learning:** My learning journey currently encompasses Vue.js for its reactive components and diving deep into UX/UI to enhance user interactions and design.